The Office of the President (OP) is led by

-The Office of Issuer & Portfolio Management (OI&PM) is led by Senior Vice President Michael R. Drayne.
+The Office of Issuer & Portfolio Management (OI&PM) is led by Vice President and Senior Advisor, Leslie Meaux Pordzik.

 The office partners with Issuers including banks, credit unions, housing finance agencies and mortgage banks regarding all matters concerning their participation in Ginnie Mae’s mortgage-backed securities (MBS) programs.
 The office establishes policies governing eligibility for Issuers of Ginnie Mae securities.
 The functions of the office are carried out across three divisions: Single-family, Multifamily, and Monitoring & Asset Management.